hannotify/hanno.codes/_posts/2024-09-17-java-23-has-arrived.md

 Some remarks were about syntax, and others were about nested templates.
 But the most relevant feedback was about the co-dependence of _string templates_ and _template processors_.
 To make the feature perform better than `String.format(...)`, it was crucial that the template processor would appear close to the string template it had to process, which is why the special syntax `PROCESSOR."template"` was introduced.
-Based on the feedback, on the [Project Amber mailing list](https://mail.openjdk.org/pipermail/amber-spec-observers/2024-March/thread.html#4230)  a discovery was made: the template and the code processing it didn't _have_ to appear side by side to achieve a performance boost.
+Based on the feedback, on the [Project Amber mailing list](https://mail.openjdk.org/pipermail/amber-spec-observers/2024-March/thread.html#4230)  a discovery was made: the template and the code processing it didn't _have_ to appear side by side to achieve the performance boost.
 This meant that the special syntax could also potentially be dropped.
 This realization ultimately sent the feature back to the drawing board!
 While the new direction was taking shape, the Java 23 deadline was fast approaching and the choice was made to drop the feature entirely, instead of repreviewing it unchanged while everyone knew the design would change drastically in the future.